UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 </tbody>
 </table>

+Notes: Why do we need visualizations to help answer our questions?
+Is it not enough to look at numbers in tables?

+To understand why visualizations are so powerful, it is helpful to remember that to answer a question, we often have to put the data in a format that is easy for us humans to interpret.
+Because our number systems have only been around for about 5,000 years, we need to assert effort and train ourselves to recognize structure in numerical data.
-Notes: Think about it, numbers have only been around for about 5,000 years.
-Visual systems on the other hand, have undergone refinement during 500,000,000 years of evolution.
-While we need to train ourselves to recognize structure in numerical data, we have evolved to instinctively recognize visual patterns and to accurately judge properties such as colors and distances between objects.
-Drawing upon this complex build-in apparatus, we can arrive at conclusion much faster by glancing at visual representations of data rather than numerical representations.
+Visual systems, on the other hand, have undergone refinement during 500,000,000 years of evolution, so we can instinctively recognize visual patterns and accurately estimate visual properties such as colors and distances.
+Practically, this means that we can arrive at correct conclusions faster from studying visual rather than numerical representations of the same data.

 For example, have a look at the four sets of numbers in the table on the slide.
 This is a slightly modified version of the original, [which was